-9 Leaving premises for exercise or outdoor recreation
+9 Leaving premises for exercise, outdoor recreation or social interaction

+- (1) A person who ordinarily resides in the Relevant Area may leave the premises to exercise or to participate in outdoor recreation or social interaction in accordance with this clause 9.

+- (2) A person may leave the premises to:

+- (a) exercise outdoors;

-- (1) A person who ordinarily resides in the Relevant Area may leave the premises to exercise or to participate in outdoor recreation, but must: - (a) only participate in a sport or physical recreation activity, or only exercise at a facility, that is not prohibited by the Restricted Activity Directions (Non-Melbourne) (No. 3); and
+- (b) participate in outdoor recreation; or

+- (c) participate in a sport or physical recreation activity, or exercise at a facility, that is not prohibited by the Restricted Activity Directions (Non-Melbourne) (No. 4).